 Though Thailand is smaller in area than the state of Texas, it is home to 70+ distinct ethnic minorities.
 The Karen group is the largest minority at 400k+ people distributed across almost 2k villages (2003 census).

-The village women wore colorful horizontally striped woven sarong leg wraps, bearing a strong resemblance to Karen rice farmer outfits from 1920’s photographs.
+The village women wore colorful horizontally striped woven sarong leg wraps.
 Today, less than 10% of minorities in Thailand wear their traditional dress (Perve, “The Hill Tribes Living in Thailand,” 2011).
-Some villages still use looms to weave cloth, though sewing machines are starting to pop up.
+Some villages still use looms to weave cloth, but sewing machines are becoming popular.

 The Karen are matrilineal and matriarchal.
 Women are the head of the clan, pass on the family line, and control the house’s finances.